rmsk2/moreorless/readme.md

 # Moreorless

-This is a text viewer for the Foenix F256 family of modern retro computers.
-It allows you to load a text file (remark: SuperBASIC programs are also text files) into RAM and to navigate through it in forwards and backwards direction using the following keys:
+This is a simple text editor and viewer for the Foenix F256 family of modern retro computers.
+It allows you to load a text file (remark: SuperBASIC programs are also text files) into RAM and to navigate through it in forwards and backwards direction as well as editing the loaded file.
+The following commands are supported (Remark: Use the `Windows` key instead of `Foenix` when using a PS/2 keyboard.)

 - `Cursor left` and `right` move the cursor horizontally
 - `Cursor up` and `down` move the cursor one line up or down
-- Pressing the `space bar` moves the view one screen towards the end of the file
+- Pressing `Foenix+Cursor down` moves the view one screen towards the end of the file
-- Pressing `b` moves the view one screen towards the beginning of the file
+- Pressing `Foenix+Cursor up` moves the view one screen towards the beginning of the file
 - Pressing `F1` resets the view to line one in 80x60 text mode
 - Pressing `F3` resets the view to line one in 80x30 text mode
-- Pressing `q` leaves the program by causing a soft reset
+- Pressing `Alt+x` leaves the program by causing a soft reset
-- Pressing `g` moves you to the line number which was entered after pressing the key
+- Pressing `Foenix+g` moves you to the line number which was entered after pressing the key
-- Pressing `/` allows you to enter a string to search for in the document.
+- Pressing `Foenix+f` allows you to enter a string to search for in the document.
 If a non empty string is entered `SRCH` is  shown in the status line.
 If an empty string is entered the current search string is deleted.
 If a search string was entered `moreorless` will immediately search for it in forward direction.
-You can press `s` or `S` explicitly to search forward or backward for the next occurance.
+You can press `F5` or `F7` explicitly to search forward or backward for the next occurance.
 All searches are case insensitive and instead of printing the found string in reverse the cursor is moved to the start position of the search string in the line.
-- Pressing `u` unsets or deletes the search string.
+- Pressing `Foenix+u` unsets or deletes the search string.
 This also makes `SRCH` disappear
-- Pressing `s` searches for the next occurance of the search string when moving towards the end of the document.
+- Pressing `F5` searches for the next occurance of the search string when moving towards the end of the document.
 If it is found the line in which it appeared becomes the first line which is displayed.
 While the search is in progress a `*` is shown in the upper left corner of the screen.
-- Pressing `S` searches for the next occurance of the search string when moving towards the start of the document.
+- Pressing `F7` searches for the next occurance of the search string when moving towards the start of the document.
 If it is found the line in which it appeared becomes the first line which is displayed.
 While the search is in progress a `*` is shown in the upper left corner of the screen.

-In essence the basic navigation commands work in the same way as in the UNIX `less` utlility.
+- Pressing `delete` can be used to delete single characters and merge lines and thereby deleting a line
+- Pressing `Return` can be used to split a line in two lines, i.e. it creates a new line below the current one.
+- `Foenix+s` can be used to save the current state of the edited text
+- `Foenix+r` creates a new file from the current state of the edited text by automatically prefixing each line with a line number.
+This can be used to edit BASIC programs without line numbers and adding them while writing the file to SD card or an IEC drive.
+- `Home` and `Shift+Home` can be used to move the cursor to the begin ir end of the line
+- When any other key is pressed the corresponding character is inserted at the current cursor position

 `Moreorless` uses a single line feed (LF) or carriage return (CR) character as a line delimiter.
 The default is LF but this can be changed at program start to CR.
 If the alternate line ending character is encountered in text it is replaced by a diamond shaped character.